 The Basil Ionides Trust land was donated by the Ionides family in 1953, after the death of Basil Ionides, to the village of Buxted for social and recreational use by the community.
-Basil Ionides, a well known architect, had saved Buxted Park from demolition and subsequent development in the early 1930’s.The three acre site is bounded by the A272 to the north and Framfield Road to the east, The western boundary of the field is the embanked Buxted to Uckfield railway line beyond which are agricultural fields extending towards Buxted Park which is the site of the abandoned medieval village of Buxted and St Margaret’s church.
+Basil Ionides, a well-known architect, had saved Buxted Park from demolition and subsequent development in the early 1930’s.The three acre site is bounded by the A272 to the north and Framfield Road to the east, The western boundary of the field is the embanked Buxted to Uckfield railway line beyond which are agricultural fields extending towards Buxted Park.

-In early 2014 planning permission was finally obtained for a new village hall on the site of the Ionides land .The new community hall site is located on the high ground opposite the surgery site, and above the playground where there is an existing area of hard standing that was associated with agricultural buildings that were finally demolished in the late 1980’s.
-Fund raising is currently on going to achieve the building of the new hall by starting to build the foundations, otherwise the planning permission would have lapsed.
+In early 2014 planning permission was finally obtained for a new village hall on the site of the Ionides land .The new community hall site is located on the high ground opposite the surgery site, and above the playground where there is an existing area of hard standing that was associated with earlier agricultural buildings..
+In late 2017 the BCHT trustees commenced phase 1 of the new hall by starting to build the foundations, otherwise the planning permission would have lapsed.
 Sadly, in early 2019, with only four trustees remaining and no interest from the wider public to take the project nearer completion, the BCHT trustees dissolved the charitable company.
 After three years of negotiation with the Scouts the Ionides Trust are still wating to finalise the alteration to their lease in 2020.
 This change in lease was required to enable the land to be leased to the BCHT.